ElmirDzaka/ECE5780Project/README.md

 ## Functionality

 The functionality of the robot is a bit awkward with the materials used in this project.
 In it's current state, the robot takes in values from an MPU that sits on a balanced frame.
 Once moving, the robot tries to stay balanced as it is moving forward.
 With the given materials, there is a small limitation to the robot.
 This project uses two custom motor drivers that were designed for an encoded Pollolu Motor.
 The motor drivers take in a wired barrel connection from an AC adapter, limiting the robot to a wired connection.
 If you are interested in designing this robot with a wireless/barrel-less power connection (power from STM32F0, AD2, etc via breadboard), then consider using a standard L298N motor driver [such as this one](https://www.amazon.com/Qunqi-Controller-Module-Stepper-Arduino/dp/B014KMHSW6/ref=asc_df_B014KMHSW6/?tag=hyprod-20&linkCode=df0&hvadid=167139094796&hvpos=&hvnetw=g&hvrand=3649658821866149140&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9029767&hvtargid=pla-306436938191&psc=1).
 This motor driver can be wired via breadboard, minimizing wires and clutter, as well as having the capability of connecting with other motors.
-More ideas can be found in the Additional Ideas section.

 ## Base Requirements Implemented